ExpectoPatronum97/CodinGame-Solutions/README.md

 # CodinGame-Solutions
-Some of my solutions for puzzles on CodinGame:
+## Some of my solutions for puzzles on CodinGame:

-Easy:
+### Easy:
+	- All done! ✔

+### Medium:
+	- Bender EP1 ✖
+	- Mars Lander EP2 ✖
+	- Mayan Calculation ✖
+	- Teads Sponsored Contest ✖
+	- War ✖